How does Brexit affect CLIAI policyholders?

 What insurance policyholder protection is in place in Ireland?

-Although there is no formal insurance policyholder compensation scheme in Ireland there is a robust regulatory framework in place to protect CLIAI’s customers:
+There is a robust regulatory framework in place to protect CLIAI’s customers:

 - CLIAI is authorised and regulated by the Central Bank of Ireland (CBI), the supervisory authority for Irish insurance companies.